dlawise/alx-higher_level_programming/README.md

 Which attributes or methods are available by heritage to subclasses What is the purpose of inheritance
 What are, when and how to use isinstance, issubclass, type and super built-in functions

+0x0B.
+Python - Input/Output

+General
+Why Python programming is awesome
+How to open a file
+How to write text in a file
+How to read the full content of a file
+How to read a file line by line
+How to move the cursor in a file
+How to make sure a file is closed after using it
+What is and how to use the with statement
+What is JSON
+What is serialization
+What is deserialization
+How to convert a Python data structure to a JSON string How to convert a JSON string to a Python data structure